owenmedina/The-Druid-and-the-Soldier/README.md

 Text-based game that runs through a mythical romance between a soldier and a druid

-Tech stack: HTML CSS JS, Node.js, Sass, Heroku, AWS
+Tech stack: HTML CSS JS, EJS, Node.js, Sass, Heroku, AWS